Geometric inequalities for convex spacelike hypersurface in de Sitter space: convergences and geometric inequalities

 \section{convergences and geometric inequalities}

-Now the mean convexity together with the pinching condition \eqref{PC} implies the uniform curvature estimate along flow \eqref{fl1}, and the long-time existence follows consequently due to the regularity theory developed by Evans and Krylov, see \cite{NK}.
-But for flow \eqref{FL-3}, the long-time existence is only available when $k\in\{1, 2\}$.
-Indeed, the scalar equation that equivalent to flow \eqref{FL-3} is quasilinear when $k=1$.
-And when $k=2$, the a priori estimates obtained in previous sections lead to the uniform curvature estimate along flow \eqref{FL-3}.
-Suppose the contrary, $E_2/ E_1^2$ shall approach to zero along flow \eqref{FL-3}, but the identity
+Now the mean convexity together with the pinching condition \eqref{PC} implies the uniform curvature estimate along flow \eqref{fl1}, from which the long-time existence follows, according to the regularity theory in \cite{NK}.
+In the particular case where $k=1$, the long-time convergence and convergence of flow \eqref{FL-3} was claimed in \cite{BJ}.
+In the section, we assume $k=1$ in \eqref{FL-3}.